1895 Chicago Athletic Association football team: 2nd half

 With the ball in the hands of Jesse Van Doozer, the Chicago AA sat back, and watched the Nebraska native wrap up 6 gains on downs, greatly helping to achieve their first, and only touchdown of the day.
 On the first attempt he made 2, and then a run of 8 yards, before a rare slip with no gain.
 On the next couple plays Van Doozer made his way slower down the field, with small gains of 2 to 4 yards per down.
 Richards was sent for 4 more yards, and then Brown went through the center for 7 yards.
-On the next play Van Doozer brought the ball all the way to the goal-line, and on the play after Brown wrapped up the possession with a hard-fought touchdown.
+On the next play Van Doozer brought the ball all the way to the goal line, and on the play after Brown wrapped up the possession with a hard-fought touchdown.
 Chicago AA 4, Boston AA 4.
 The CAA crowd cheered with excitement, thinking they were about to win the brutal Thanksgiving Day contest, but Brown missed what was called a "sure goal", the score stood, tied 4 to 4.

 Russell kicked the ball back to Chicago, and Thomas carried it 8 yards before being tackled by Bert Waters.
 On the next play the best run of the day would occur.
 Heffelfinger was given the ball, and making an opening between guard and tackle, dashed through, and ran 40 yards before a late tackle by Gonterman, who came from behind and saved the game for BAA.
 Another few short gains would occur, before another critical point of the contest was revealed.
-Heffelfinger took the ball and ran through the center, with nearly every player dog piling, while the ball rolled out and on to the side-line.
+Heffelfinger took the ball and ran through the center, with nearly every player dog piling, while the ball rolled out and on to the sideline.
 Slater, who was one of the only men not in the push, did not see the ball at first, and if he had noticed it sooner, must likely would have scored the winning points of the day.
 But his sight was too late, and by the time he got to the ball, was tackled by a BAA defender. the tactic of bombarding the weak side of the line continued, with LeMoyne receiving an injury from the practice and sitting out the remainder of the game.
 Slater had just been given the ball when the final time was called, cementing the final score, 4 to 4.